-Port Credit, March 24. - Ellis "Then I went Chandler was just turned seven farmers, who pa years old when he got his first job. cutting barrel staves in a forest in Surrey, England.
+Port Credit, March 24. - Ellis Chandler was just turned seven years old when he got his first job. cutting barrel staves in a forest in Surrey, England.
 His salary for this dawn-todusk work was 48 cents a week.
 Today, hale and hearty.
 Mr. Chandler 18 cele brating his 91st birthday at the home of his daughter, Mrs. William GIII.